 Exactly one year ago this morning Zack and I were sitting in a hotel lobby in Paris waiting for a shuttle to come schlep us to the airport for our flight home to Dallas.
 “So, where are we going next”, he asked me.
 One trip to Europe and literally could NOT wait to plan our next adventure.
 He was hooked!
 After having spent the entire morning considering the possibilities, we were split down the middle: Ireland?
 Switzerland?
 Kids?
 No kids?
 What to to do, what to do?
-BEFORE WE’D MADE IT TO THE AIRPORT he had already called Globus to book “our trip” to Switzerland for my 50th (which as you know didn’t happen) and within a week of getting home he had the Ireland trip for “all of us” booked as well.
+BEFORE WE’D MADE IT TO THE AIRPORT he had already called Globus to book our trip to Switzerland for my 50th, and within a week of getting home he had the Ireland trip for “all of us” booked as well.
 My point is this: Life just threw us a curveball that no one ever “really” saw coming.
 And this my friends, IS LIFE.
 Each day, wait, no, each second we are allowed to spend here with our souls in these flesh and bone bodies just turning and burning, living like there’s no tomorrow and making plans for the future is a gift.
 So I beg you all: If what happened to our family hasn’t already made you “stop, look and listen” and take serious stock of your life, please, DO IT NOW!
 One month ago today?
 Although, yes, there had been signs, and yes, we had been fighting for months against the demons that were devouring him, I THOUGHT WE HAD MORE TIME!

 FORGIVENESS IS FOR US, NOT FOR THEM!